m00tp01nt/2880_final_project_2/README.md

 To use these files...
-1) Make a file in your 288 workspace
+1) Make a project in your 288 workspace
 2) Move all these files into the workspace

 When done...